aces/Loris/modules/candidate_parameters/README.md

 ## Intended Users

 The primary types of users are:
-1. Data-entry personnel
+1. Data entry personnel
-2. Site coordinators and data-monitors validating the data
+2. Site coordinators validating the data

 ## Scope